kingfolk/kingfolk.surge.sh/CONTRIBUTING.md

-# Contributing to React Static Boilerplate
+# Contributing to kingfolk

-♥ **React Static Boilerplate** and want to get involved?
+♥ **kingfolk** and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and